Home » 27 Herbs Parrots Can Eat Safely (And Why!)

 Lemongrass (Cymbopogon Citratus)

-Lemongrass is a natural detoxifying agent, potentially reducing uric acid levels in a parrot’s body.
-This means the consumption of lemongrass may enhance kidney and liver performance.
+Lemongrass is a natural detoxifying agent that may reduce uric acid levels in a parrot’s body.
+Consuming lemongrass may enhance kidney and liver performance.

 Lemongrass may also reduce the symptoms of anxiety and depression while easing digestive concerns and preventing stomach bloat and gas.